hablapps/DontFearTheProfunctorOptics/ProfunctorOptics.md

   dup a = (a, a)
 ```

-We could recover the concrete lens from a profunctor lens by using `UpStar
+On the other hand, we could recover the concrete lens from a profunctor lens by
-Constant` and `->` instances:
+using `UpStar Constant` and `->` instances:

 ```haskell
 view' :: LensP s t a b -> s -> a